 From business to recreation, accommodation to transport, there are big changes afoot.
 This lively and engaging presentation and walking tour will unearth and investigate current and future developments in the Parramatta CBD, including accommodation, economic, recreational and cultural developments.

 Students will learn about the major infrastructure programs which are underway to support these developments, the planning processes involved, the inevitable disruptions and the desired outcomes.

 They will develop skills in collecting, analysing and communicating urban data.

 H1, H3, H5, H8, H9, H10, H12, H13

 New Virtual Classroom Experiences

+Dharug Dalang, Yura and Dayalung

-Darug Language and Culture Course
+Dharug Language, People and Culture Course

-S2 - History

 S3 - History

 Cross curriculum learning - Aboriginal and TSI history and culture; Sustainability; Intercultural understanding; Diversity and difference; and Work and enterprise.

-This innovative course is introduced by an active and engaging incursion or excursion, which is followed by six online video sessions presented by Darug elders, concluding with a live online Q&A session.
+This innovative course is introduced by an (optional) active and engaging incursion or excursion, which is followed by six online video sessions presented by Dharug elders, concluding with a live online Q&A session.

-Our guides can visit your school to present an introductory Darug language activity and some Aboriginal games, traditionally used to teach children environmental appreciation and survival skills.
+Our guides can visit your school to present an introductory Dharug language activity and some Aboriginal games, traditionally used to teach children environmental appreciation and survival skills.
 Alternately you can bring children on an excursion to beautiful Lake Parramatta for this introductory part of the program.

-This is followed by three online video sessions introducing various aspects of culture, including the significance of welcomes and smoking ceremonies; sustainable use of natural resources; the creation and use of traditional tools and aspects of both traditional and contemporary Darug life.
+This is followed by three online video sessions introducing various aspects of culture, including the significance of welcomes and smoking ceremonies; sustainable use of natural resources; the creation and use of traditional tools and aspects of both traditional and contemporary Dharug life.

 Three interactive cultural sessions follow where children learn a song in language, and then participate in weaving and painting sessions.
-To complete this engaging learning experience students participate in an online Q and A session with Darug elders.
+To complete this engaging learning experience students participate in an online Q and A session with Dharug elders.
 This can be delivered via Zoom or other online collaboration tool of your choice.

-Darug language is included throughout the course and the children will learn a range of basic words as they participate.
+Dharug language is included throughout the course and the children will learn a range of basic words as they participate.

 HT2-2, HT2-4, HT2-5

 HT3-1, HT3-2, HT3-3, HT3-4, HT3-5

+What our customers are saying:

+"This is a fabulous cultural experience.
+The program is professionally organised and delivered.
+The presenters are excellent and willing to share so much of their knowledge with students.
+I have struggled to find good resources to teach Indigenous perspectives, but this is an authentic experience that encourages true engagement with our first nations people.
+5 stars out of 5."

 Aboriginal Culture Online